chryzsh/DarthSidious/relay.md

 Ok, so you have an agent now.
 Sometimes the interaction with agents in Empire  agent can be painstakingly slow, so have some patience when running commands.
 Try whoami, sysinfo and other basic commands.
 Sometimes, the agents timeout and you'll have to spawn new ones.
 Kill and/or remove old ones using `kill` and `remove`.

 Once you have administrator access to a box you can run mimikatz, which is bundled with Empire.
-If you're lucky you'll get DA creds in plaintext.
+If you're lucky you'll get DA credentials in plaintext, because as previously explained Windows stores those in memory.
 If you have a local administrator hash on the hosts you can use CrackMapExec to do a mass mimikatz.
 Basically what it does is a pass the hash on multiple hosts, runs the mimikatz sekurlsa::loggonpasswords and returns output.
 Hopefully one of them is a DA and game over.
 Now this might be a bit confusing so lkys37en explained this the following way:

 >Say you're an IT administrator.
 You're logged into your workstation and your account has domain admin rights.
 I come along and pop a admin shell on another workstation.
 I grab the hash and do a pass the hash with the local administrator account to your box and then run mimikatz.
-If you're running win 7 and 8 I'll get plain text plus NTLM hash.
-If you're running win 8.1 and above I only get the NTLM hash.
+If you're running Windows 7 and 8 I'll get the NTLM hash and plaintext credentials.
+If you're running Windows 8.1 and above I only get the NTLM hash.

  What this means is that you gain the local admin hash, and pass it to the DC which proves you are admin on DA, which allows you to do mimikatz and extract DA credentials.
-You're hoping the IT admins used the same local administrator account on all workstations
+You're hoping the IT administrators used the same local administrator account on all workstations.

  To check if the user is part of the Domain Admins group, run `net user "Domain Admins" /domain`